jdeisenberg/icljs/_sources/symbols.rst

 Symbols in ClojureScript work much like in algebra.
 You use the ``def`` function to **bind** a symbol to a value.
 The ``def`` function takes two arguments: the symbol and the value.
 Once a symbol is bound, you can use it in expressions, including definitions of other symbols.
+The value can be an expression as well:

 .. activecode:: symbol_def
     :caption: Define Symbol Bindings Here